Each year, SPIP provides direct services for over 5,700 victims of domestic violence (and their children).

 SPIP exists to eliminate domestic violence against women and their children, and the social and systems responses that condone or allow its oppression.

 SPIP believes that no one has the right to abuse anyone and no one deserves to be abused regardless of gender, race, economic background, age, abilities, sexual orientation or spiritual beliefs.
-Since 1984 SPIP has provided crisis intervention, direct advocacy and critical transitional services to battered women and their children.
-Annually, over 5,600 victims (and their children) receive multi-lingual/culturally competent services through our agency and 8,000 more receive assistance on our 24-hour crisis line.
-The Domestic Abuse Intervention Project serves all victims of domestic abuse, regardless if they are in or wish to continue the relationship, have left the relationship or are in the process of leaving.
+Since 1984, SPIP has provided crisis intervention, direct advocacy and critical transitional services to battered women and their children.
+Annually, over 5,700 victims (and their children) receive multi-lingual/culturally competent services through our agency and 9,000 more receive assistance on our 24-hour crisis line.
+The St. Paul Intervention Project serves all victims of domestic abuse, regardless if they are in or wish to continue the relationship, have left the relationship or are in the process of leaving.
 Our following programs and services are confidential, free of charge and available in English, Spanish, French, Japanese, Hmong, Somali and Basic Sign.

 Acute Intervention Program- Provides crisis intervention, support, advocacy and increased protection for victims immediately following an assault and throughout the entire legal process;